 This batch of muffins was delightful: delicate texture yet with a great crunch and the lightly chocolate flavor from the mini chips.
 I cut back on the chips a bit so they are not too heavy or too chocolaty.
 The walnuts also contribute to the crunch and add a subtle nutty taste.
 I added a bit of cinnamon which pulls it all together.

 The streusel topping gives a great look and adds texture and flavor.
 I messed up my topping this batch; had to sprinkle melted butter over them after topping.
 Still yummy but they are slightly bald on top as a lot of the oats didn’t stick properly due to my error.
 Next time they will be perfect.
-And there Must be a next time as these sweet treats are awesome!

 I love how healthy these muffins are compared to commercial gf muffins, no preservatives, chemicals or weird ingredients I would never bake with.
 Try them and see how eating gluten free can be so easy when you bake your own snacks.
 As always I freeze those I won’t eat in two days time; a zip lock freezer bag works great.